Pawan-Kumar03/dubizzle_property_sales/README.md

 ## Description

-A real estate listings application that allows users to search and view property listings for sale in Sukkur.
+A real estate listings application that allows users to search and view property listings for sale.
 The application features a user-friendly interface with search functionality, property details, and theme switching between light and dark modes.

 ## Technologies